Azure Newsletter: October 2017

 IoT Virtual Bootcamp: A Brief Journey from Device to Action

-Join our virtual bootcamp for Internet of Things (IoT) to learn from the experts about how to create enterprise-grade IoT solutions.
+Join our virtual bootcamp for Internet of Things (IoT) to learn from the experts on how to create enterprise-grade IoT solutions.
 Start from a basic device and make it smarter with the power of cloud.
-Hear live from IoT experts from Microsoft and the rest of the industry, then roll your sleeves up and create your own IoT solution(s) with hundreds of other commercial makers in the (virtual) room.
+Hear live from IoT experts from Microsoft and the rest of the industry, then roll up your sleeves and create your own IoT solution(s) with hundreds of other commercial makers in the (virtual) room.
 Register now.

 Cloud Cover: Azure Event Grid